WellthCare

 The Tax Man Cometh for Health-to-Wealth Benefits

-Imagine a benefits program where every preventive health action-like getting a screening or completing a wellness check-puts real money in your employees' pockets.
-It's a revolutionary idea that's gaining traction: the "Health-to-Wealth" model.
-But as HR and finance leaders explore these innovative systems, there's a critical question lurking beneath the surface: how does the IRS view these rewards?
+Imagine a benefits program where every preventive health action—like getting a screening or completing a wellness check—puts real money in your employees' pockets.
+It's a promising model that's catching on: the Health-to-Wealth approach.
+But as HR and finance leaders explore these systems, there's an important question below the surface: how does the IRS view these rewards?

 The $3,000 Question: Taxable Income or Not?

-Traditional wellness programs often dodge tax issues by staying small-think a $50 gift card for a biometric screening.
+Traditional wellness programs often dodge tax issues by staying small—think a $50 gift card for a biometric screening.
 These fall under the de minimis exception, meaning they're not considered taxable income.
-But new Health-to-Wealth platforms promise much more, sometimes offering thousands of dollars per employee in spendable rewards or retirement contributions.
+But Health-to-Wealth platforms can offer much more—thousands of dollars per employee in spendable rewards or retirement contributions.

 Here's the rub: the IRS may see these substantial rewards as supplemental wages.
-If that happens, both employees and employers face new liabilities.
+If that happens, both sides face new liabilities.

 For employees, that “free money” could be subject to: